-Justice Jeffrey K. Oing of New York state Supreme Court in Manhattan said after a hearing today that he was granting Macy’s motion for a preliminary injunction blocking Martha Stewart Living (MSO) from taking any steps under the agreement with J.C.
+Justice Jeffrey K. Oing of New York state Supreme Court in Manhattan said after a hearing today that he was granting Macy’s motion for a preliminary injunction blocking Martha Stewart Living (MSO:US) from taking any steps under the agreement with J.C.
 Penney on making, marketing, distributing or selling certain Martha Stewart-branded products involved in the dispute, including bedding, bath, kitchen textiles, dinnerware and cookware.

 Macy’s sued in January to stop New York-based Martha Stewart Living from executing a sales agreement that was announced in December with J.C.
 Penney, saying it has the exclusive right to sell Martha Stewart-branded products in certain categories.